dart-lang/language/working/1426-extension-types/feature-specification-views.md

 of an instance, or as a type argument in the static type of a data structure or function involving the view type.*

-*This treatment may appear to be unsound.
-However, it is in fact
-sound: Let `V` be a view type with representation type `T`.
+*This treatment may appear to be unsound for implicit view types.
+However, it is in fact sound: Let `V` be a view type with representation type `T`.
 This implies that `void Function(V)` is represented as `void Function(T)` at run-time.
 In other words, it is possible to have a variable of type `void Function(V)` that refers to a function object of type `void Function(T)`.
 This seems to be a soundness violation because `T <: V` and not vice versa, statically.
 However, we consider such types to be the same type at run time, which is in any case the finest distinction that we can maintain because there is no representation of `V` at run time.
 There is no soundness issue, because the added discipline of a view type is voluntary.*

 A type test, `o is U` or `o is!
 U`, and a type cast, `o as U`, where `U` is or contains a view type, is performed at run time as a type test and type